leangjia/blender_docs/manual/glossary/index.rst

    Refraction
       The change in direction of a wave due to a change in velocity.
-      It happens when waves travel from a medium with a given :term:`index of refraction` to a medium with another.
+      It happens when waves travel from a medium with a given :term:`Index of Refraction` to a medium with another.
 At the boundary between the media, the wave changes direction;
       its wavelength increases or decreases but frequency remains constant.